Pathways to Graduate School for Rising College Seniors

 The School of Engineering and Applied Science invites high-achieving, rising college seniors majoring in STEM disciplines to participate in Pathways to Graduate School for Rising College Seniors.

-The program will start with a half-day virtual event followed by monthly virtual workshops and feedback sessions throughout the fall.
-The program will provide:
+The program starts with a half-day virtual event followed by monthly virtual workshops and feedback sessions throughout the fall.

 The Pathways program seeks candidates with strong potential to contribute to groundbreaking innovations through their future research, teaching, and service to enhance the excellence of the academic communities they will join and to STEM disciplines as a whole.